Should You Be Afraid Of Your Calcium Supplements?

 “ Randomized trials in pre-dialysis patients have demonstrated acceleration of coronary artery calcification, and some trials have shown increased cardiovascular mortality in patients randomized to calcium.”

-Of course, the same issues are present regarding which type of calcium they were taking, and were they taking the required co-factors?
+Of course, the same issues are present regarding which type of calcium they were taking and if they were also taking the required co-factors?

 “There has also been a longstanding awareness that they cause gastrointestinal symptoms, particularly constipation, but it is more alarming to find that they double the risk of admission to hospital with an acute abdominal condition”